Documentation Index

 Step 2: Configure Permissions for Each Role

 Now, let’s configure granular permissions for each role.
-We have three tables:Customers
+We have three tables:Customers, Sales Orders, and Products.

 1. Configure the [Sales Director] Role